-The principal accounting policies applied in the preparation of these Consolidated Financial Statements are set out below.
+The principal accounting policies applied in the preparation of these consolidated financial statements (the Consolidated Financial Statements) are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 2.1 Basis of preparation